18F/18f.gsa.gov/_posts/2015-05-19-five-questions-with-dan-brown.md

 its centrality to good design, the differences between healthy and unhealthy conflict, and more.

-Dan will be speaking at 18F on Friday, 5/22 at 1:30 PM (RSVP [here](https://www.eventbrite.com/e/18f-design-presents-dan-r-brown-registration-16981311560).)
+Dan will be speaking at 18F on Friday, May 22 at 1:30 PM (RSVP [here](https://www.eventbrite.com/e/18f-design-presents-dan-r-brown-registration-16981311560).)
 In preparation for his talk, we began an email exchange with him to get his take on several conflict-related topics — read on for the full